jamsHuang/linux/README.md

 	account > setting > SSH and GPG keys > New SSH Key

-give a name and paste what you copied from id_rsa.pub
+> give a name and paste what you copied from id_rsa.pub
+> now you can push without keyin ur password

+### 1-4 Git a project
+##### 1-4-1 git add .
+create something in localhost

+	$ mkdir images
+	$ cd images
+	$ touch xxx.md
+	$ git add .
+	$ git commit

+ctrl+x after keyin what you hv done y yes to confirm

+	$ git push

+to update what you hv done on localhost